Laser-induced fluorescence detection of the 4d$^4D_{7/2}\rightarrow$5p$^4P^\circ_{5/2}$ transition of Kr II in a hollow cathode discharge: Set-up

 \section{Set-up}

 The LIF is a particularly powerful optical-diagnostic tool providing valuable, species selective information with excellent spatial resolution.
 A highly coherent, single-frequency, laser source that can be tuned over a broad spectral interval permits to establish a versatile laser-plasma interaction tool.
 Given its remote detection nature, LIF diagnostic is minimally invasive.
 The plasma is interrogated locally with an electromagnetic tool: all the optical devices used to illuminate the plasma and to detect its fluorescence are placed far from the interaction point, can have dimensions in the mm scale, and the interaction volume can have sizes as small as few millimeters.
 The ion velocity distribution function (IVDF) can be measured along different directions with excellent spatial and time resolution.
-The measurement procedure is based on detecting the intensity of the fluorescence emitted by the plasma in the interaction point in response to the illumination by means of narrow-band radiation characterized by an accurately and precisely known and scanned frequency.
+The measurement procedure is based on detecting the intensity of the fluorescence emitted by the plasma in the interaction point, in response to the illumination by means of narrow-band radiation characterized by an accurately and precisely known frequency that can be scanned within an opportune interval.